Dhananjayakl/pipeline-scripts/README.md

-# pipeline-scripts
+# jenkins-shared-library
-This repository contains the pipeline scripts and config files
+Jenkins files &amp; scripts are maintained in this repository